gahjelle/advent_of_code/python/src/2020/README.md

-# Everybody Codes - 2020 in Python
+# Advent of Code - 2020 in Python

-Solutions to [everybody.codes 2020](http://everybody.codes/) in Python:
+Solutions to [Advent of Code 2020](http://adventofcode.com/) in Python:

 | Day | Puzzle | Parse | Part1 | Part2 |
 | --- | --- | --- | --- | --- |